-- Aerially – We typically review the property on our aerials first to determine if the property has changed significantly since the last inspection.
+- Aerially – We typically review each property on our aerials first to determine if the property has changed since the last inspection.
 If there are characteristics we can’t determine on the aerial we’ll send an inspector to visit the property in-person.

-- In-person – One of our inspectors will visit the property driving one of our office vehicles that are clearly marked as a state vehicle from the PVA office.
+- In-person – One of our inspectors will visit the property driving one of our office vehicles that are clearly marked as a PVA vehicle.
 Our inspectors will identify themselves before inspecting your property.